Program Head: AI Evolutionist

 The management of the corporate innovation portfolio is fast becoming table stakes.
 And its success measures and insights are necessitated by the AI catalyst.
 That catalyst is speaking an entirely new language within the PMO, whose influence touches all domains.
 The classical view of the firm value chain is a set of functions from perhaps Strategy, to R&D, to Logistics, to Development, to Marketing and Sales.
 Each has a core competency that builds upon the previous, outputting the firm's value in the ecosystem and facilitated by general corporate support, such as IT and HR.

-Our strategic perspective is about learning, orchestration, shared relational networks.
-Learnings within one part of the firm or ecosystem or client are shareable and embraced by other missions and tasks across departments and divisions.
-They mature and evolve under project advancement.
+The PMO AI accountability is about learning, orchestration, shared relational networks.
+Learnings within one part of the firm, or ecosystem, or client, are shareable and embraced by other parts, be they departments, managers, professionals.
+They mature and evolve under project advancement which is opening eyes to the universe of experience.
+As long as the accountability is a strategic one and not simply transactional.

-The entire canvas has changed.
+The entire knowledge canvas has changed.
 Every brush stroke paints movement.
-Learnings within one project constitute a breakthrough for our strategic foresight.
+Learnings within one project constitute a breakthrough to be used in strategic foresight.
 Imagine the permutations of discovery within projects that are facilitated by AI.
 The spillovers are enormous, and they showcase gems of value that provide us new insight market demand profiles, the risk palettes, the new competitors, new entrants, ready to be dissected and uncorked for glimpses into our own competitiveness.

 We expect technologists to understand advantages of AI, new risk management concerns, new coding exposures if not validated.
 We have not expected the PMO to encourage this enough.
 Across every value chain component within every initiative is knowledge, from sharing immersive data, benchmarking of models, structural design of assumptions, engagement techniques with new LLM.
-Learning in one area of the project affects others, decision making about techniques and use cases are continuous analysis, not transactional nor episodic.
+Learning in one area of the project emphasizes decision-making as continuous, static, not transactional nor episodic.
+Is our PMO leadership articulating this new paradigm?

 The focus is morphing your accountability from schedule policer to landscape sensor, finder of knowledge stores and treasure maps that lead to new strategies and competitive opportunity.

-Uncover AI’s broad tapestry, sharing knowledge and cross-pollinating performance stumbles, because another project had gone through the same.
+Uncover AI’s broad tapestry, sharing knowledge and cross-pollinating performance stumbles, because another project may well go through the same.

-There has never been such a time of knowledge consolidation available to orchestrators of portfolio value.
-They are new visionaries who recognize gaps and needs, stewards of corporate change and innovation.
+There has never been such a time of knowledge availability and consolidation.
+Orchestrators of portfolio value are the new visionaries who recognize gaps and needs, stewards of corporate change and innovation.

-The PMO of yesterday, is the AI Evolutionist of tomorrow.
+The PMO of yesterday is becoming the AI Evolutionist of tomorrow.

 Comments